 2. What are the main imports of Croatia?

-Croatia imports arms and ammunition in a large percent, followed by pharmaceutical products, spacecraft technology, raw hides, clothing, coated textile fabrics, and many more.
+Croatia imports arms and ammunition in a large percentage, followed by pharmaceutical products, spacecraft technology, raw hides, clothing, coated textile fabrics, and many more.

 3. Who are the main export partners of Croatia?